AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/mailchimp-interest-categories.md

 Compared to [!DNL Mailchimp Tags] which you would use for internal classification, [!DNL Mailchimp Interest Categories] is meant to manage subscriptions to topics of interest that your contacts might be interested in. *Note, Experience Platform also has a connection for [!DNL Mailchimp Tags], you can check it out on the [[!DNL Mailchimp Tags]](/help/destinations/catalog/email-marketing/mailchimp-tags.md) page.*
 -->

-This [!DNL Adobe Experience Platform] [destination](/help/destinations/home.md) leverages the [[!DNL Mailchimp batch subscribe or unsubscribe API]](https://mailchimp.com/developer/marketing/api/lists/batch-subscribe-or-unsubscribe/) API to create [interest categories](https://mailchimp.com/developer/marketing/api/interest-categories/)  then add contacts from each of the selected Platform segments into a corresponding interest category.
+This [!DNL Adobe Experience Platform] [destination](/help/destinations/home.md) leverages the [[!DNL Mailchimp batch subscribe or unsubscribe API]](https://mailchimp.com/developer/marketing/api/lists/batch-subscribe-or-unsubscribe/) API to create [interest categories](https://mailchimp.com/developer/marketing/api/interest-categories/) and then add contacts from each of the selected Platform segments into a corresponding interest category.
 You can **add new contacts** or **update the information of existing [!DNL Mailchimp] contacts**, then **add or remove them from their desired groups** within an existing [!DNL Mailchimp] audience after activating them within a new segment. [!DNL Mailchimp Interest Groups] uses the selected segment names from Platform as interest categories within [!DNL Mailchimp].

-[!DNL Mailchimp Interest Group] uses Basic Authorization to communicate with the [!DNL Mailchimp] API.
-Instructions to authenticate to your [!DNL Mailchimp Interest Categories] instance are further below, in the [Authenticate to destination](#authenticate) section.

 ## Use cases {#use-cases}